Icons in Delphi: new possibilities with IconFontsImageList & SVGIconImageList

 Foreword

-About eleven months ago, I started the IconFontsImageList project (SVGIconImageList followed soon).
+In the 2019 year, I started the IconFontsImageList project (SVGIconImageList followed soon).
 The reason was I have been in the need of some additional features to modernize existing applications (both VCL and Firemonkey).

 I decided to provide them for free because I felt there was a widespread need of better support in using icons within Delphi.
 Some third-party components are available, though.
 My projects became very popular in a few months and this proves I was right thinking the community could benefit from my work!